 History

 We pride ourselves on being a warm and welcoming school that places community at the heart of everything we do.
 Our ambitious curriculum is enriching and inclusive, providing challenge and breadth for all.
-This empowers our students to become compassionate, confident and creative individuals who are resilient, respectful and equipped with a desire to take up a fulfilling role in society and the wider world.
+This empowers our pupils to become compassionate, confident and creative individuals who are resilient, respectful and equipped with a desire to take up a fulfilling role in society and the wider world.

-In History we aspire to provide outstanding lessons for our students that inspire them and instil in them the sense of community that is at the heart of the Chase Terrace Academy ethos.
-History is a subject that can help to develop this sense of community as it is a study of our shared past.
-We feel that it is vital that students have the opportunity to learn about how our country and communities were formed and shaped.
-Students experience a wide range of lesson topics and activities that cater for all learners’ needs, and aim to push and challenge each and every student.
+In lessons, pupils experience a wide range of activities that cater for all learners’ needs, and aim to push and challenge each and every pupil.
 At the heart of all we do is the aim to inspire a lifelong love of history and learning.
-Our aim of providing outstanding lessons also helps us to prepare students in the best ways possible to gain valuable qualifications that will benefit their futures.
+Our aim of providing outstanding lessons also helps us to prepare pupils in the best ways possible to gain valuable qualifications that will benefit their futures.

-Year 7Curriculum Implementation plan
+Year 7Curriculum Implementation Plan

 Knowledge Organisers